kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Jenkins.md

 - Once build job done, we can store the binary into blob storage, **after saving successfully we will then update the table status to be Success**
 #### Storage Scale
 - We can have regional clusters like regional GCS.
-- Async replicate from main Storage to regional Storage, which won't take extra time after copying the binary into storage.
+- Async replicate from main Storage to regional Storage, which won't take extra time after copying the binary into storage or update Jobs table as we mentioned above.
+##### How to check that all regions completed replication?
+- Only allow deploy once all regions data storage are replicated
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0NjA2MzMxMCwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTE5OTkyMzExNTEsLTIwODg3NDY2MTJdfQ
+==
 -->